Lesaloon/TARIC/docs/api/wire-format.md

 6. algo
 7. key_id
 8. payload
-(excluding the signature field)
 9. previous_entry_hash

 ### canonicalization for signing

-We are using CBOR for canonicalization before signing, to ensure a stable binary representation of the log entry fields.
-The fields are serialized in the following order:
+We use CBOR for canonicalization before signing, to ensure a stable binary representation of the log entry fields.
+The fields are serialized in the following order (excluding `signature`):
 1. version
 2. entry_hash
 3. device_id